Written by Clementine |

 - Departing from Pudong Airport: Take Metro Line 2 to East Nanjing Road Station (Exit 7) and walk there.
 The entire journey takes approximately 75 minutes.

-Though Pudong and Puxi are separated by one river, they stand for the two completely different aspects of Shanghai.
-Puxi is the past of Shanghai.
-The architecture there witnesses the history of the last century.
-So it is suitable to wander along the streets to feel the traces of time.
 While Pudong represents the present and future of Shanghai.
 The extremely visually striking modern skyline of Oriental Pearl and Lujiazui Three-Piece Set is the most trustworthy evidence.
-To experience its charm, it is best to board the viewing platform on the top floors of the building to overlook the whole city.
+To experience its charm, you can board the viewing platform on the top floors of the building to overlook the whole city.

 Plan a Shanghai Tour including the Bund with China Xian Tour